Acopian Center for the Environment (ACE)

-The AUA Acopian Center for the Environment with the support of Peregrine Fund and Hawk Mountain Sanctuary in 2008 have conducted a survey of Peregrine Falco in Meghri district.
+The AUA Acopian Center for the Environment with the support of Peregrine Fund and Hawk Mountain Sanctuary in 2008 has conducted a survey of Peregrine Falco in Meghri district.

-to check the current condition of population (number of breeding pairs) and reproductive success (number of fledglings)
+- to check the current condition of a population (number of breeding pairs) and reproductive success (number of fledglings)

-to analyze the data and compare it with the data collected in 1990s
+- to analyze the data and compare it with the data collected in the 1990s

-to inspire local community about importance of Raptors through their involvement in the monitoring of the Peregrine Falcon
+- to inspire local community about the importance of Raptors through their involvement in the monitoring of the Peregrine Falcon

-to increase awareness of Government and Public about negative impact of pesticides and alternative methods of pest control
+- to increase awareness of Government and Public about the negative impact of pesticides and alternative methods of pest control